-Essays earning a score of 8 effectively develop a position on what issues should be considered most important in making decisions about space exploration.
+Essays earning a score of 8 effectively evaluate daylight saving time and offer a recommendation about its continued use.
 They develop their position by effectively synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and convincing.
 Their prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development, or a more mature prose style.
+7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development or a more mature prose style.